termux/x11-packages/README.md

 More information about setting up graphical environment is on the [Termux Wiki].

-**Warning:** Android 5 branch is reaches its end-of-life after 01.01.2020 and legacy binary packages will no longer be available for installation.

 ## How to enable this repository

 To enable this package repository run: